-- (a) Prepare an explanation, using variances, of the difference between the budgeted profit and the actual profit for the month of April. - (b) Comment on possible causes for the variances you have calculated.
+- (1) Prepare an explanation, using variances, of the difference between the budgeted profit and the actual profit for the month of April. - (2) Comment on possible causes for the variances you have calculated.

-B22.4
+B15.4

 DEF Products Ltd manufactures and assembles one type of furniture unit.
 The following information is available for the year ended 31 August Year 7.